 Powder Coating Alternatives

 There are quite a few powder coating alternatives to consider.
-Of course, there are alternatives to powder coating.
 We’ve listed them below, along with the pros and cons for each.

 Thermal spray is almost a cross between paint and powder coating.
 A heat source and high-pressure applicator are combined to spray a type of paint, which helps it adhere better to the part.
 Thermal spray can be used on plastics.
 Specialized tools are needed, so you’ll need to find a local shop that specializes in thermal spray.
 Cost may also be a factor with this method.